-The 2021 ATB represents cost and performance for battery storage with two representative systems: a 3 kW / 6 kWh (2 hour) system and a 5 kW / 20 kWh (4 hour) system.
-It represents lithium-ion batteries only at this time.
-There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to the ATB.
+The 2022 ATB represents cost and performance for battery storage with a representative system: a 5-kW/12.5-kWh (2.5-hour) system.
+It represents only lithium-ion batteries (LIBs)—with nickel manganese cobalt (NMC) and lithium iron phosphate (LFP) chemistries—at this time, with LFP becoming the primary chemistry for stationary storage starting in 2021.
+There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to future editions of the ATB.

-The NREL Storage Futures Study has examined energy storage costs broadly and specifically the cost and performance of lithium-ion batteries (LIBs) (Augustine and Blair, 2021).
-The costs presented here (and for distributed commercial storage and utility-scale storage) are based on this work.
-This work incorporates current battery costs and breakdown from the Feldman 2021 report (Feldman et al., 2021) that works from a bottom-up cost model.
+The National Renewable Energy Laboratory's (NREL's) Storage Futures Study examined energy storage costs broadly and specifically the cost and performance of LIBs (Augustine and Blair, 2021).
+This report is the basis of the costs presented here (and for distributed commercial storage and utility-scale storage) .
+This work incorporates base year battery costs and breakdown from the report (Ramasamy et al., 2021) that works from a bottom-up cost model.
 The bottom-up battery energy storage systems (BESS) model accounts for major components, including the LIB pack, inverter, and the balance of system (BOS) needed for the installation.
 We would note though that, during the elapsed time between the calculations for the Storage Futures Study and the ATB release, updated values have been calculated as more underlying data have been collected.
 While these changes are small, we recommend using the data presented here in the ATB rather than what was previously published with the Storage Futures Study.

-Current (2020) costs for residential BESS are based on NREL’s bottom-up BESS cost model using the data and methodology of (Feldman et al., 2021), who estimated costs for both AC- and DC-coupled systems for a less-resilient (3 kW/6 kWh) installation and a more-resilient (5 kW/20 kWh) installation.
+2021 costs for residential BESS are based on NREL’s bottom-up BESS cost model using the data and methodology of (Ramasamy et al., 2021), who estimated costs for both AC- and DC-coupled systems.
 We use the same model and methodology but do not restrict the power or energy capacity of the BESS to two options.
 Key modeling assumptions and inputs are shown in Table 1.
-We assume 2020 battery pack costs of $248/kWhDC 2019 USD (Bloomberg New Energy Finance (BNEF), 2019).
+We assume 2021 battery pack costs of $252/kWhDC 2020 USD (Ramasamy et al., 2021)

 |Model Component||Modeled Value||Description|